bsp0911932/JavaLeetCode/README.md

 # JavaLeetCode
-My java leet code practice proj
+This is my Java leetcode practice proj